Rudd-O/qubes-shared-folders/README.md

 When authorized, the client qube initiates a Qubes RPC connection to the server qube, asking it to share a specific folder (which must exist).
-If the RPC mechanism authorizes it (by prompting you), then the server qube starts a `diod` instance, and the client uses the established I/O channel to mount the shared folder onto a folder of its file system tree.
+If the RPC mechanism authorizes it (by prompting you), then the server qube starts a `qfsd` instance, and the client uses the established I/O channel to mount the shared folder onto a folder of its file system tree.